Puyi: Release

 At the age of 56, he married Li Shuxian, a hospital nurse, on 30 April 1962, in a ceremony held at the Banquet Hall of the Consultative Conference.
 From 1964 until his death, he worked as an editor for the literary department of the Chinese People's Political Consultative Conference, where his monthly salary was around 100 yuan.
-Li recalled in a 1995 interview that: "I found Pu Yi a honest man, a man who desperately needed my love and was ready to give me as much love as he could.
+Li recalled in a 1995 interview that: "I found Puyi an honest man, a man who desperately needed my love and was ready to give me as much love as he could.
 When I was having even a slight case of flu, he was so worried I would die, that he refused to sleep at night and sat by my bedside until dawn so he could attend to my needs".
 Li also noted like everybody else who knew him that Puyi was an incredibly clumsy man, leading her to say: "Once in a boiling rage at his clumsiness, I threatened to divorce him.
 On hearing this, he got down on his knees and, with tears in his eyes, he begged me to forgive him.
 I shall never forget what he said to me: 'I have nothing in this world except you, and you are my life.
 If you go, I will die'.
 But apart from him, what did I ever have in the world?".
-Puyi showed remorse for his past actions, often telling her, Yesterday's Puyi is the enemy of today's Puyi.
+Puyi showed remorse for his past actions, often telling her that "[y]esterday's Puyi is the enemy of today's Puyi".